 - Study guides

 Each test costs up to $160 and takes up to 4 hours.

 When should you take the tests?

 Take your content test almost a year before you apply for admission to student teaching.
-Test dates can be found on the PLACE and PRAXIS websites or on the bulletin board outside EBH 242.
+Test dates can be found on the PRAXIS website or on the bulletin board outside EBH 242.

 Not all students pass their test on the first try.
 Give yourself enough time to study and re-take the test.
 Your goal should be to pass on the first attempt but be prepared for a three-try sequence.